drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Specific Statement**: Describes which specific statements are addressed by a requirement, by pointing to a specific requirement statement within a control.
+- <a id='component-specific_statement'>**Specific Statement**</a>: Describes which specific statements are addressed by a requirement, by pointing to a specific requirement statement within a control.
 ```json
 {
   "title": "Specific Statement",